 It’s crazy to me the things that kids nowadays are allowed to get away with.
-While I was always spoilt, I grew up in a semi-strict household, where school work was priority numero uno and there were some things I was just not allowed to do.
+While I was always what I consider to be spoilt, I grew up in a semi-strict household, where school work was priority numero uno and there were some things I was just not allowed to do.
 That’s not to say I didn’t have a blast as a kid, because I most certainly did, but there were some things that were simply not subject to compromise.
+Here are some things I couldn’t do growing up.

 1. Watch The Simpsons – I can count the number of episodes of The Simpsons that I have ever watched on one hand.
 And I watched them all in my teens/adulthood.
 This show was just not allowed in my house.
 Apparently Bart was rude … my mama didn’t like rude.